Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) - Travel to a new DLC-sized island and investigate a powerful dragon for the East Empire Company.

 #### Recommended Level: 50+

+- [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423) - Travel to the new island of Pharos, explore detailed environments, fight new enemies and discover an Ancient set of weapons of incredible power

 - [The Grand Paladin](https://www.nexusmods.com/skyrimspecialedition/mods/46867) - Venture beyond Skyrim, into the mists of the Sea of Ghosts, and uncover the legacy of an ancient Dragonborn order.